 If you are generating income from your investments, it's important to run long-term projections to make sure the tax-cost is appropriately evaluated.

-A detailed analysis is created to determine the tax efficiency of the business owners current situation.
-The goal is to determine the tax-cost based on the current situation.
-After the tax analysis is completed, the discussion moves to strategic planning.....what does the business owner want to accomplish? (see below).
+A feasibility analysis is developed to determine the tax efficiency of the business owners current situation.
+The goal is to approximate the total current tax liabilities from investments, income and death..
+After the feaibility analysis is complete, the discussion moves to strategic planning.....what does the business owner want to accomplish (see below)?
 Does the existing corporate structure provide for effective tax planning?
 Only after understanding the complexities of a situation can it be determined if a corporate life insurance policy is required.